Time is fast running out for the registration of rights of way arising from prescription-that is, by reason of long use.

 That changed after the enactment of the Land and Conveyancing Law Reform Act 2009.
 After the 2009 act solicitors decided that registration of a right of way was necessary, and statutory declarations were not sufficient.
 Lenders began to insist on registration, too.

 The problems around easements apply to all properties, but the most problematic areas are in relation to rural homes and farms.

-When the transitional arrangements provided by the Section 49A procedure end at the end of November 2021 the only way to obtain a right of way will be
+When the transitional arrangements provided by the Section 49A procedure end at the end of November 2021 the options for registering a right of way will be more restrictive.

 a) to negotiate a grant of right of way from affected landowners or